ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In addition to that, the final decision about the name assigned to the new OSCORE group is always of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.
 For example, the Group Manager may specifically want to use a randomized character string as the name of a newly created group.

-If the Group Manager has selected a name GROUPNAME different from the name GROUPNAME\* indicated in the parameter 'group_name' of the request, then the following conditions MUST hold.
+If the Group Manager has selected a name GROUPNAME different from the name GROUPNAME\* indicated in the 'group_name' parameter of the request, then the following conditions MUST hold.

 * The chosen name GROUPNAME is available to assign; and

-* With reference to the 'scope' claim in the stored Access Token for the Administrator, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
+* With reference to the 'scope' claim in the stored access token for the Administrator, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
 Also, let us define PERM as the union of the permission sets associated with the scope entries such that GROUPNAME matches with the specified group name pattern.
 Then, PERM and PERM* MUST be equal.

-If the Group Manager does not manage to determine a group name for which both the above conditions hold, the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+If the Group Manager does not manage to determine a group name for which both the above conditions hold, the Group Manager MUST reply with a 5.03 (Service Unavailable) response.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 11 ("Unable to determine a group name").

-Otherwise, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
-The group-collection resource is also accordingly updated.
+Otherwise, the Group Manager creates a new group-configuration resource accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the final name given to the OSCORE group, as either the one indicated in the 'group_name' parameter of the request and confirmed by the Group Manager, or the alternative one that has been determined and uniquely assigned by the Group Manager.
+The group-collection resource is also updated accordingly.

 The operation of creating the new group-configuration resource and accordingly updating the group-collection resource MUST be atomic.
-That is, until the request processing fails, or the group-configuration resource is fully created and the values of its parameters set, the following applies.
+That is, until the request processing fails, or the group-configuration resource is fully created and the values of its parameters are set, the following applies.

 * The group-configuration resource MUST NOT be accessible through other operations.